furiosa-ai/furiosa-ai.github.io/v2025.3.0/en/_sources/whatsnew/index.rst

 🚨 Breaking Changes
 --------------------
 * The SDK 2025.2.0 cannot load artifacts built with 2025.1.x.
 Please use the artifact built with 2025.2.x, or rebuild the model again with the new SDK.
+* The `furiosa` group is no longer required to access NPU devices on Linux systems.

 Versions of components: